shamim1258/Shamim/Technology/Django/rest-api.md

 - HTTP method limits you to synchronous requests.
 - Due to statelessness, you might be unable to maintain state (e.g. in sessions).

+### Response Status Code
+- 200: Successful request
+- 201: Entity or entities created from successful request
+- 400: Bad request.
+Invalid client request.
+- 401: Unauthorized.
+User isn’t authorized to access a resource and may be unauthenticated
+- 403: Forbidden.
+User isn’t authorized to access a resource, user is authenticated
+- 404: Not found.
+Resource not found
+- 500: Internal server error.
+Generic server error
+- 502: Bad gateway.
+Response from upstream server is not valid
+- 503: Service unavailable.
+Result of server-side issue, including overload or system failure

 ## REST Framework
 - Django REST Framework (**DRF**).
 - It is a package built on top of Django to create web APIs.